kumuluz/kumuluzee-health/README.md

 ## Configuring health check endpoint

-The provide access to health check via URL, the health servlet is registered automatically on path `/health`.
-However, custom servlet mapping can be specified by providing servlet mapping location in the configuration.
+Health check is provided via URL, the health servlet is registered automatically on path `/health`.
+To configure the health check endpoint, you can specify the following configuration keys:
+- `kumuluzee.health.servlet.mapping`: Health servlet path.
+Default value is `/health`.
+- `kumuluzee.health.servlet.enabled`: Is JSON output enabled.
+Default value is `true`.
+If false only the status codes will be provided.

+The JSON output will also be enabled if the DEBUG mode is enabled, by setting `kumuluz.debug`.

 Example of the configuration: